ArturoDent/toggle-comments/README.md

 * 0.3.0 - removed `editorHasSelection` from default keybinding
 * 0.3.5 - simplified checking setting for `"editor.comments.insertSpace"`
 * 0.3.6 - fixed for languages with no `comment.lineComment` defined in their language configuration
 * 0.3.7 - hard-coded jsonc `//` since no jsonc language configuration available
+* 0.4.0 - added jsonc-parser to handle language config files with comments

 ---------------------------------------------------------------------------------------------------